relotnek/W3SAMM/Web3 Assessment and Governance Maturity Model/Relevant Policies and Maturity Levels.md

 **Control Criteria**

-- [ ]  You have a set of policies available fro review
+- [ ]  You have a set of policies available for review
 - [ ]  You have reviewed these processes at some point after their creation

 ### 1. Policy Review Process